 Both issues above have been fixed with develop branch commit 231d7633aeafe0e1d69f7e24b48fe5591dcc1f23, and the fixes also appear on the feature/protodune branch.

-#8 Updated by Kurt Biery about 1 year ago
+#8 Updated by Kurt Biery over 2 years ago

 Regarding whether to apply the 10% safety factor to BR max_fragment_size_bytes parameters...
 At a minimum, this should be discussed with the group.
 One of the primary places where this will be used is in the Transfer Plugin buffer size.
 We've had a lot of discussions recently about tuning the size of the TCP send buffer size (which is set to the Transfer Plugin buffer size), and my sense is that it will be very confusing to set a BR max_fragment_size_bytes to a certain value and have the TCP send buffer size set to a value that is 10% larger.